TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 the `Resources`_ section below for references.

 .. note::
-    Currently, only Intel TXT is supported in this first release of the Secure Launch feature.
-AMD/Hygon SKINIT and Arm support will be added in a subsequent release.
+    Currently, only Intel TXT and AMD/Hygon SKINIT are supported by the Secure Launch feature.
+Arm support will be added later.

 To enable the kernel to be launched by GETSEC, the Secure Launch stub must be built into the setup section of the compressed kernel to handle the